-- Cheating: using unauthorized notes, study aids, or information on an examination; altering a graded work after it has been returned, then submitting the work for regrading; allowing another person to do one’s work and submitting that work under one’s own name; submitting identical or similar papers for credit in more than one course or repurposing the same work for multiple assignments in a class without prior permission from the course instructors
+- Cheating: using unauthorized notes, study aids, or online sources and tools on an examination; altering a graded work after it has been returned, then submitting the work for regrading; allowing another person to do one’s work and submitting that work under one’s own name; submitting identical or similar papers for credit in more than one course or repurposing the same work for multiple assignments in a class without prior permission from the course instructors

-- Plagiarism: submitting material that in part or whole is not entirely one’s own work without attributing those same portions to their correct source according to the expectations of the particular discipline (material discussing the use and acknowledgment of sources is available in the Office of the Provost)
+- Plagiarism: submitting material that, in part or whole, verbatim or paraphrased, is not entirely one’s own work without attributing those same portions to their correct source according to the expectations of the particular discipline (material discussing the use and acknowledgment of sources is available in the Office of the Provost)

 - Fabrication: falsifying or inventing any information, data, or citation; presenting data that were not gathered in accordance with standard guidelines defining the appropriate methods for collecting or generating data and failing to include an accurate account of the method by which the data were gathered or collected

 - Obtaining an unfair advantage: stealing, reproducing, circulating, or otherwise gaining access to examination materials prior to the time authorized by the instructor; stealing, destroying, defacing, or concealing library materials with the purpose of depriving others of their use; unauthorized collaborating on an academic assignment; retaining, possessing, using, or circulating previously given examination materials, where those materials clearly indicate that they are to be returned to the instructor at the conclusion of the examination; intentionally obstructing or interfering with another student’s academic work; otherwise undertaking activity with the purpose of creating or obtaining an unfair academic advantage over other students’ academic work; use of prohibited online tools, repositories of examination materials, or online examination assistance services

 - Aiding and abetting dishonesty: providing material, information, or other assistance to another person with knowledge that such aid could be used in any of the violations stated above; providing false information in connection with any inquiry regarding academic integrity; providing or selling class materials to websites that sell such materials to students, including notes, PowerPoint slides, outlines, and graded assignments.